mjacobusvg/practice-lab/COMPLIANCE-INTEGRATION.md

   pdf_storage_path, circle_member_id, created_at.
 - `loa_signatures` (credentialing letter-of-authorization): id, email,
   signed_name, signed_at, ip_address, user_agent.
+- `assessment_consents` (Assessment Suite patient acknowledgment): id, assessment_id (fk to assessments, on delete set null), token, consent_version (default `assessment_v1`; code-side constant `CURRENT_ASSESSMENT_CONSENT_VERSION` in `assessment-submit.js`), accepted_at, ip_address, user_agent, created_at.
+  Captured at patient form submission by `assessment-submit.js`, which captures IP/user-agent server-side the same way record-terms-acceptance does.
+NOTE: this is a patient (non-member) consent, so the natural key is the submission itself, not (member_email, version); it is not upserted on a member identity.
+RLS on.

 ### Building a new consent type (e.g. patient recording-consent)